voken1/docs/policy/voken_referral_program.rst

 Lv.15  1%
 =====  ===========================

-For the same reason,
-all unallocated ETH rewards will be temporarily stored in a pending pool, and a new reward plan will be determined later.
+- All unallocated ETH rewards (due to some Lv absence), will be temporarily stored in a pending pool, and a new reward plan will be determined later.

 .. _top_sales_reward: